 All said and done, it is important to have your own brand colors integrated with the ads.
 This helps with better brand association which is critical over the long run.

 Banner sizes: There is no one size fits all when it comes to banner sizes.
 Typically, it is recommended to stick with one of the several IAB approved ad sizes like 728px X 90px or 468px X 60px.
 In addition to this, you may also want to design banner ads that work well on social media channels like Facebook and Instagram.
 For instance, the largest vertical image you can use on Instagram is 1080px X 1350px while horizontal images are capped at 1080px X 566px.
 Banners work really well on social media platforms since they show up in the user’s timeline and are noticed a lot more than traditional display advertising.
+Using banner templates can be a quick and easy way to get the correct size and even colour that you are looking for in your advert.

 Ad format: The format you use for your ads can make or break your conversions.
 Animated visuals work well on media-rich destinations like YouTube while modern WordPress blogs would handle HTML5 ads better.
 Ideally, you must build ads that can be quickly deployed across all these different formats.